Practicum Placement 3 PG (6315.4)

 5. Deal professionally with clients and with other professionals; and

-6. Demostrate awareness of potential ethical issues involved in psychological practice and use the APS code of ethics and its accompanying Guidelines, and other relevant sources, to resolve ethical questions.
+6. Demonstrate awareness of potential ethical issues involved in psychological practice and use the APS code of ethics and its accompanying Guidelines, and other relevant sources, to resolve ethical questions.

 Graduate attributes1.
 UC graduates are professional - communicate effectively